 The Greek word Theos is the one in this text that is translated God.
 Theos simply means a mighty one, and it must be determined from the text in which it is used, whether the reference is to Jehovah, the great and Almighty One, or to his Son, Christ Jesus, formerly the Logos, who is "a" mighty One.
-As a matter of fact, this same word Theos is used in II Corinthians 4:4, where the reference is to Satan, the "god [theos] of this world."
-However, in the Greek text, the definite article "The," makes it clear who is meant.
+As a matter of fact, this same word Theos is used in II Corinthians 4:4, where the reference is to Satan, the "god (theos) of this world."

 Thus we see that it was the Logos, as "a" God, the one who was the active agent of Jehovah in the creative work, who was "made flesh."
-It was not Jehovah, the Almighty God.
-It is interesting to note, in this connection, the form of expression used in the Genesis account of creation, where we read, "Let US make man in OUR image," etc. Here Jehovah is speaking to the Logos, outlining and directing the work in hand.-Gen. 1:26
+It was not Jehovah, "the" Almighty God.
+It is interesting to note, in this connection, the form of expression used in the Genesis account of Creation, where we read, "Let us make man in our image."
+Here Jehovah is speaking to the Logos, outlining and directing the work at hand.-Gen. 1:26

-And, in keeping with this spirit of oneness and co-operation, when the time came for fallen man to be redeemed, the Logos "humbled himself," becoming a servant in lowly form, for the suffering of death upon the cross.
+In keeping with this spirit of oneness and cooperation, when the time came for fallen man to be redeemed, the Logos "humbled himself," becoming a servant in lowly form, for the suffering of death upon the cross.
 (Phil.
 2:7,8) During the whole period of his earthly ministry Jesus remained humble, always reminding those to whom he ministered that the words which he spoke, and the works which he did, were not his own, but those of the Heavenly Father.
 This was in full keeping with his plain assertion, "My Father is greater than I."-John 14:28